Berea-College-CSC-226/t04-main/Answers/t04_vaughtk_tuckerc_questions.md

         h.
 Remote: Not on your local device, such as in GitHub

         i.
-Local: On your personal computer and not on the cloud
+Local: Located on your personal computer and not on the cloud

         j.
 Fetch: Fetch is essentially a pull without merging anything
 ```